ojd2/CS5003-Practical-1/README.md

 addProjectBtn.classList.add("disabled");
 } // End onClick()
 ```
-Next, we have a simple pause function which uses the ```clearTimeout``` routine
+Next, we have a simple pause function that uses the ```clearTimeout``` routine
 this time.
-This is another JavaScript routine which simply clears everything
+This is another JavaScript routine that simply clears everything
 bar the appended incremented values.
 ```javascript
 function pause() {